-Founder & Equestrian Specialist
+Founder & Program Director

-However, Ms. Loposky’s work did not end once her daughter’s attacker was successfully prosecuted.
+However, Ms. Kemp’s work did not end once her daughter’s attacker was successfully prosecuted.
 She recognized her daughter had to heal and, with the help of an incredible therapist, the process began.
 Soon after the arrest, the outpouring of support from the community was indescribable.
-Since Ms. Loposky and her family had to move from the home where the attack took place, a fund was set up to help defray expenses – the Marley Fund, named after her daughter’s pet guinea pig, Marley.
+Since Ms. Kemp and her family had to move from the home where the attack took place, a fund was set up to help defray expenses – the Marley Fund, named after her daughter’s pet guinea pig, Marley.

 From there, Marley’s Mission was born.